 Ithaca Health Alliance

 The Ithaca Health Alliance provides unique health care services not readily duplicated by other service providers in the community through the operation of the Ithaca Free Clinic.
 The Ithaca Free Clinic provides free medical and integrated healthcare services to the uninsured, the underinsured, and those who cannot access healthcare locally.
 Anyone without health insurance can receive primary healthcare and therapeutic services at the Free Clinic.
-In an effort to provide a place of healing built on trust and respect for every patient seeking Free Clinic services, there is no needs testing, residency requirements, or requirement to provide immigrant status.
-Free Clinic patients are members of the community who earn too much to be eligible for Medicaid and do not earn nearly enough to afford health insurance plans available through the ACA Marketplace that do not come with exorbitant co-pays and deductibles and lack coverage for essential, everyday healthcare needs.
+In an effort to provide a place of healing built on trust and respect for every patient seeking Free Clinic services, there is no need for testing, residency requirements, or a requirement to provide immigrant status.
+Free Clinic patients are community members who earn too much to qualify for Medicaid but not enough to afford health insurance plans from the ACA Marketplace.

 Ithaca Neighborhood Housing Services

-INHS’ Minor Repair Program is to help homeowners age in place and continue living independently by providing health and safety repairs that prevent small problems from becoming larger, expensive ones.
+The Ithaca Neighborhood Housing Services (INHS) Minor Repair Program helps homeowners age in place and continue living independently by providing health and safety repairs that prevent small problems from becoming larger, expensive ones.
 The labor and materials for repairs are provided free of charge.
 In addition to assisting seniors and persons with disabilities, INHS extends the program to homeowners who are housing-cost burdened, or, as defined by United Way, asset-limited, income-restrained, and employed (ALICE).

 Ithaca Welcomes Refugees